Read only if you have a strong stomach.

 Remember that scene in the film Cabin Fever, where the infected character realizes with horror that her skin is peeling away in the bathtub?

 It's something like that, except that diabetics frequently don't even realize their skin is rotting.

 What happens is that because of nerve damage and loss of sensation, diabetics often suffer foot injuries such as burns or cuts without realizing it.

 Over time, these injuries become badly infected, which can lead to rotting and (even) maggot infestation.
 Poor blood supply due to damaged blood vessels means that these wounds do not heal well either.

-The sad part is, many diabetics with bad skin wounds are either unaware, or delay/refuse further treatment, such as in this elderly Singaporean.
+The sad part is, many diabetics with bad skin wounds are either unaware, or delay/refuse further treatment.
 Which results in 3.

 3. Limb amputations and death shortly after

 4 amputations happen every day Singapore due to diabetes - the highest rate of lower limb amputations in the world.